International Bachelor's degree programme

 As a student at the bachelor's programme in physics, you will study courses in first cycle and second cycle during five semesters.
 During the sixth semester, you will perform an independent degree project, while taking other courses as well.

 The language of instruction in our international bachelor's degree programme is English.
-Your first semesters comprise compulsory courses, which will be followed by courses of your own choice.
+Your first semesters comprise compulsory courses.
+The following semesters can be filled with courses of your own choice.

 When you have finished your Bachelor programme, you may start on a two-year Master programme.